ericseppanen/json-parser-toy/README.md

 Finally, we discover a point where we'll need some error handling.  [`str::parse`](https://doc.rust-lang.org/std/primitive.str.html#method.parse) returns a `Result`, and will certainly return `Err` if we try to parse something too big.

-Let's leave that for later, though.
+I am going to leave proper error handling until the end, so for now I will just `unwrap` the result.
+This means the parser will panic if we give it a huge integer, so we definitely need to come back and fix this later.

 For now we'll finish up this section with a few unit tests:

 ```rust
 #[test]